FCC Form 555

 List them in the “direct contact” section of the form (blocks F – H), not the third party section.

-To learn more about establishing and updating user entitlements in E-File, review the E-File User Guide.
+To learn more about establishing and updating user entitlements in One Portal (E-File), review the E-File User Guide.
 For questions about existing entitlements, please contact USAC at (888) 641-8722.

 Yes.
 497 Officer entitlements allow the user to certify both Lifeline Reimbursement Claims and the FCC Form 555 online.